LYFsmile Logo

 In some cases, this may also show up as teen anxiety, low mood, or emotional isolation, where your child feels stuck but unable to explain why.

-How teen therapy can help rebuild connection with your child
+How can teen therapy help rebuild a connection with your child?

 When there is ongoing separation and detachment from parents, it can feel like the connection you once had with your child is slowly fading.
 Conversations become limited, emotions stay unexpressed, and misunderstandings increase.